 1. Right to Assign

 Your franchise agreement should contain the right to transfer the business to a new owner (also known as the ‘right to assign’).
 This means that you can sell the entire franchise business to a buyer who then takes over your role as the franchisor.
-The purchaser then owns of of the franchise’s intellectual property.
+The purchaser then owns of the franchise’s intellectual property.

 The process will either involve entering into new franchise agreements or assigning the old franchise agreement across to the new buyer.
-Sometimes, franchisors will issue a letter explaining that a sale has occured introducing the new franchisor to the network and providing new bank account details of the new franchisor.
+Sometimes, franchisors will issue a letter explaining that a sale has occurred introducing the new franchisor to the network and providing new bank account details of the new franchisor.
 Importantly, the existing franchisor will need to prepare and issue a new disclosure document to franchisees at least 14 days before the assignment takes place.

 If the franchise network senses that the founder has jumped ship, there is a risk they may try to do so as well.
-It’s then in the best interests of all parties the the sale is handled smoothly and that the franchisor explains to franchisees the benefits of the sale for the network.
+It’s then in the best interests of all parties the sale is handled smoothly and that the franchisor explains to franchisees the benefits of the sale for the network.